Building a human-like observer using deep learning in an extended Wigner's friend experiment

 First, we provide a concise overview of the experimental setup, which enhances a Bell-type measurement \cite{goh2018geometry} by incorporating AI.
 The qubits being measured are in the state $\Psi = |0\rangle|0\rangle - \mu|1\rangle|1\rangle$, where $0 \leq \mu \leq 1$ is an adjustable parameter \cite{bong2020}; for simplicity, we assume $\mu = 1$ at this stage.
 The experiment consists of two phases: the output phase and the training phase, with Bob alternating between them.

-Our approach involves comparing a real experiment with a simulated one.
-In this paper, we outline the fundamental simulation workflow, with a detailed explanation of the machine learning process and data generation available in Appendix A-D. In an actual experiment, the procedures are the same, except that the data for individual measurement events are collected through real measurements rather than being generated by a program as in our simulation.
-Therefore, we do not reiterate the workflow for a real experiment.
+In this paper, we demonstrate the feasibility of our AI through a simulated experiment.
+The fundamental simulation workflow is outlined in this section, with detailed explanations of the machine learning process and data generation provided in Appendices A-D. To draw conclusive results from the assumptions we are testing, the simulation must be compared to a real experiment.
+In an actual experiment, the procedures remain the same, except that the data for individual measurement events are collected through real measurements, rather than being generated by a program as in our simulation.
+Therefore, we do not repeat the workflow for a real experiment.